 This post may contain affiliate links.
 Please read my disclosure for more information.

-I know it’s been difficult to see images on social media of fellow Haitian brothers being chased by Border Patrolmen on horseback wielding whips.
-I understand that this is an illegal method of migration, but the treatment as a fellow human being makes it feel like what was once in the past for us is now in the present.
+I know it’s been difficult to witness the images on social media of our fellow Haitian immigrants being chased by Border Patrol agents on horseback, wielding whips.
+While I understand that crossing the border illegally is not the right approach, the inhumane treatment of our people makes it feel as though the horrors of our past are repeating in the present.

-But, for those who made it through and those who are about to embark on the journey, let me be the first to tell you the truth, if you haven’t already been told, and what to expect.
+For those who have made it through, and for those about to embark on this journey, let me be the first to tell you the truth, if you haven’t heard it already, and to prepare you for what lies ahead.

 Real Talk

-As first-generation Haitian-American immigrants raised in Haiti, I used to think that when people traveled and talked about their lives in the United States, they weren’t referring to the same country that I was from.
-Some will make it sound as if you don’t need to do much to those who have never traveled.
-The government will handle everything as if they are your big brother or something.
+As a first-generation Haitian-American immigrant raised in Haiti, I used to think that when people talked about their lives in the United States, they were describing a different country than the one I came from.
+To those who have never traveled, some make it sound like you don’t need to do much—the government will take care of everything, almost like a big brother.

-They are accurate in some aspects – I’ll tell you below, but for the most part, this is absolutely untrue.
-If you, like many others, want to succeed, help your parents and family back home, and even set the foundation for the next generation, let me show you exactly how things work and what to expect.
+There’s some truth to that, which I’ll explain below, but for the most part, it’s far from reality.
+If, like many others, you dream of succeeding, helping your parents and family back home, and laying the foundation for the next generation, let me show you how things really work and what to expect.

 Learn from the past

 Many have gone before us, so there’s no need to start from scratch.
-The best you can do is to ask question, learn from them, make necessary adjustments, and improve things.
-To be truthful; it’s also that simple to go off-track.
+The best thing you can do is ask questions, learn from their experiences, make necessary adjustments, and improve.
+But be mindful—it’s just as easy to lose your way.

-Many of my friends, for example, are foreign-born police officers, CFOs, doctors, electricians, and the list goes on.
-As well as others who, despite knowing better, fell victim to the “get rich quick” mentality.
-It is very easy to commit illegal acts, but keep one thing in mind if something sounds too good to be true, it probably is.
+For instance, many of my friends are foreign-born and have become police officers, CFOs, doctors, electricians, and more.
+On the other hand, some, despite knowing better, fell victim to the ‘get rich quick’ mentality.
+It’s easy to be tempted by shortcuts, but remember: if something sounds too good to be true, it probably is.

-Those who choose to simply forget the past, on the other hand, miss out on its true ability.
-There are life values to be pulled from it.
+Those who choose to ignore the past miss out on its real power.
+There are valuable life lessons to be drawn from it.

 Self-worth is more important than what you consume

-That, however, is beside the point.
-I recommend that you first invest in yourself.
-Frankly, you don’t need to go to school to start making money; if you have any trade skills, you can use them to your advantage, if not, look around to see what others require assistance with or take a look at these side hustle ideas that don’t require much to start.
+But that’s beside the point.
+What I truly recommend is that you invest in yourself first.
+You don’t necessarily need to go to school to start making money.
+If you have trade skills, use them to your advantage.
+If not, take a look around and see what people need help with, or consider side hustles that don’t require much to get started.

-Here are some websites I recommend, some I’m still using today:
+Here are some websites I recommend, many of which I still use today:

 YouTube can be used for almost anything.
 You name it, and I’m sure someone is teaching it.